Advanced User Support

 Typically, this user is the go-to person for a whole user group or community already.
 When this particular super expert has time and motivation we may benefit from letting this user support his/her own community/application and act as a User Liaison.

 In other cases, major Research Infrastructures (such as ESFRI nodes) or Centers of Excellence have extensive activities involving the national e-Infrastructure, often with a high number of users.
 In these cases, a User Liaison position can be established to act as a liaison between the national e-infrastructure and user group.
 This is a collaborative effort.

 The user liaison is given suitable access and compensation for time spent supporting other users.
-In addition, the user liaison should work closely with and augment Application Management.
+In addition, the user liaison should work closely with and augment NRIS teams relevant to their work.
 Thus, the result should be a win-win for both the user community and NRIS.

 The AUS service is available to any project using the Sigma2 e-infrastructure, including staff and students at Norwegian universities and university colleges taking part in such projects.
 The AUS service can also be available to researchers seeking to become users of the Sigma2 e-infrastructure.

 Projects from independent research institutes may also access this service, provided that their work is funded by public grants and meets requirements for scientific publication.